adamwong246/testeranto/README.md

 example report: [adamwong246.github.io/testeranto/dist/report.html](https://adamwong246.github.io/testeranto/dist/report.html)

+tl;dr

+Do you like BDD?
+Do you love Typescript?
+Do you hate Jira?

+If yes, then testeranto might be the testing tool you have been looking for!

 ## about

 Testeranto.ts an Acceptance Test Driven Development ([ATDD](https://en.wikipedia.org/wiki/Acceptance_test-driven_development)) framework.
 It focuses on testing features which cross application boundaries using strongly typed tests and specified in a gherkin-like syntax.